unionai-oss/unionml/docs/source/computer_vision.md

 # Computer Vision

-This section of the tutorials should you how to process image data to create predictive applications like digits classification 🔢 and pictionary 🖼!
+This section of the tutorials should show you how to process image data to create predictive applications like digits classification 🔢 and pictionary 🖼!

 ```{toctree}